Validating Quantum State Preparation Programs (Extended Version): QSV Applications

 [3]{[\!|{#1}|\!]^{#2}_{#3}}

-We have proved the \pqasm-to-\sqir translation correct.
-The proof utilizes the \sqir nondeterministic semantics, where a qubit measurement produces two possible outcomes with different probabilities associated with the outcomes, i.e., this nondeterministic semantics is essentially \sqir's way of describing a Markov-chain procedure.
-To formally state the correctness property, we relate \pqasm superposition states $\Phi$ to \sqir states, written as $\denote{\Phi}^{n'}$, which are vectors of $2^{n'}$ complex numbers.
+Below is the translation correctness theorem.
+The proof utilizes the \sqir nondeterministic semantics, where a qubit measurement produces two possible outcomes with different probabilities associated with them, i.e., this nondeterministic semantics is essentially \sqir's way of describing a Markov-chain procedure.
+To formally state the correctness property, we relate \pqasm superposition states $\Phi$ to \sqir states, as $\denote{\Phi}^{n'}$, which are vectors of $2^{n'}$ complex numbers.
 We can utilize $\Xi$ to relate qubits in \pqasm with qubit positions in \sqir.

 \begin{theorem} \rm[Translation Correctness] Suppose $\Sigma; \Omega \vdash e \triangleright \Omega'$ and $(n,\Xi,e) \gg (n',\Xi',\chi)$.
 Then for $\Omega \vdash \Phi$ and $(\Phi,e)\xrightarrow{r}(\Phi',e')$, we have $(\denote{\Phi}^{n'},\chi)\xrightarrow{r}(\denote{\Phi'}^{n'},\chi')$ and $(n',\Xi',e')\gg (n'',\Xi'',\chi')$. \end{theorem}